 History of the Antitrust Division

-In 1933, under the administration of President Franklin D. Roosevelt and Attorney General Homer S. Cummings, the Antitrust Division was established, and Harold M. Stephens was appointed the first Assistant Attorney General in charge of the Antitrust Division.
+The duties assigned to the Assistant to the Attorney General were changed during the administration of President Franklin D. Roosevelt by Attorney General Homer S. Cummings.
+On June 14, 1933, Harold M. Stephens became the first Assistant Attorney General in charge of the Antitrust Division.